MaxHalford/prince/README.md

 <br/>

 <br/>
-<div align="center">Prince is a factorial analysis library that focuses on big datasets and elegant visualization.</div>
+<div align="center">Prince is a factorial analysis library for datasets that fit in memory.</div>
 <br/>

 ## Example